ASHA International is dedicated to normalizing conversations about mental health and inspiring hope & well-being, one story at a time.

 “I kind of just had this idea and ran with it, and here we are today,” Aboueich said.
 “If I can turn my struggles into something positive for someone else, then I’ll do it.”

 ASHA International is delighted to launch the My Story MY SUPERPOWER Movement!

 One in four of us will experience a mental illness during our lifetime.
 However, every one of us will face challenges in life that can impact our mental health.

-We’re healing, spreading hope, and normalizing mental health one story at a time.
+Join us in normalizing conversations about mental health and inspiring hope and healing, one story at a time.